aantron/ocaml.org/data/planet/ocamlpro/flambda2-ep-2-loopifying-tail-recursive-functions.md

 <a class="anchor"></a><a href="https://ocamlpro.com/blog/feed#concept" class="anchor-link">Concept</a>
           </h3>
 <p>There is a general concept of transforming function-level control-flow into
-direct <strong>IR</strong> continuations to benefit from &quot;basic block-level&quot; optimisations.
+direct <strong>IR</strong> continuations to benefit from "basic block-level" optimisations.
 One such pattern is present in the local-function optimisation triggered by the
 <code>[@local]</code> attribute. <a href="https://github.com/ocaml/ocaml/pull/2143">Here's the link to the PR that implements
 it</a>. <code>Loopify</code> is an attempt to